kentstone84/JARVIS-Acquisition-Demo/README.md

 ## What This Is ##

-JARVIS is an autonomous AI research system with biological memory architecture that filed 97 patents in 2 weeks, all attorney-validated.
+JARVIS is an autonomous AI research system with biological memory architecture that created 97 patents in 2 weeks.

 **Key Differentiators:**
 - ✅ Biological memory (SRF) - actually remembers you